MSMax15/CRACKER/README.md

 # CRACKER
 Cracker All In One

-Headline: [FREE] AIO Multi-Cracker 2026 - No Setup - High Speed ⚡
+: [FREE] AIO Multi-Cracker 2026 - No Setup - High Speed ⚡

-Text:

 "Stop wasting time with complex configs.
 I just finished my private AIO Cracker.